Searches and Filters

 Enter begins the search for the keyword.

-Using Global Search, you can search for playbooks and rules based on tags, name, and description.
-You can add special characters and spaces in tags from version 6.4.0 onwards.
-However, the following special characters are not supported in tags:
+Using Global Search, you can search for playbooks, templates, etc., based on tags, name, and description.
+You can add special characters and spaces in tags; however, the following special characters are not supported in tags:

 /.
 For example, if you have added